 The public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$ (or %) in net tangible book value per share from the price you paid, based on an assumed public offering price of \$ per share (which is not adjusted for the anticipated one-for-reverse stock split of our common stock that is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part ), the midpoint of the range set forth on the cover page of this prospectus.
+Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$4.53 (or 77%) in net tangible book value per share from the price you paid, based on an assumed public offering price of \$5.92 per share (the last reported sales price of our common stock on October 26, 2012, as adjusted for the anticipated one-for-four reverse stock split of our common stock that is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part).
 The exercise of outstanding warrants and options may result in further dilution of your investment, but only if the public offering price is greater than the per share exercise price of such warrants and options.
 In addition, if we raise funds by issuing additional shares or convertible securities in the future, the newly issued shares may further dilute your ownership interest.